Rebirth-Project/version-comparator/README.md

 ## Introduction

 The version comparator can compare versions provided in string format.
 Currently, the library checks whether a passed version conforms to the internal parser rules.
 It throws an exception if an invalid version is provided as input.
-The library in its current state of the art has three different parsers to choose from:
+The library in its current state of the art has four different parsers to choose from:

-1. a minimal parser (version format X.Y.Z)
+1. a minimal parser (version format X.Y or X.Y.Z)
 2. a semantic version parser (the standard semantic version you can find here  [https://semver.org/](https://semver.org/), that basically parses this version format X.Y.Z-QUALIFIER+buildmetadata)
 3. a relaxed semantic version parser that is the default choice to build the comparator and is basically the version standard used by Maven artifacts (version format X.Y.Z-QUALIFIER where the qualifier should be a unique type string).
 The qualifier types recognized by the relaxed parser are the following and in this order of priority: